i-jurij/oswc/README.md

 method index override parents method from Home, load App\Lib\Let_adm_login which load simple authenticate class App\Lib/Auth, which uses the class App\Lib\Session (methods for vars in php session).
+Adm controller set $_SESSION vars: 'user_name' for authentication and 'status' (admin, moder, user - readed from `users` db) for autorisation in pages views class.
+Autorization is simple: for each status formed array of page alias and user will to see only this page.
+Or you can check status in method of view class.
+Also, the 'page_access' field for each page in the database table indicates the user who is allowed access.

 Admins LOGIN and PASSWORD is in app/db/oswc.sqlite in table `users`, default is 'login' => 'admin', 'pass' => 'passw;